shopgate/cart-integration-sdk/README.md

 ## License

-The Shopgate Library is available under the Apache License, Version 2.0.
+The Shopgate Cart Integration SDK is available under the Apache License, Version 2.0.

 See the [LICENSE.md](./LICENSE.md) file for more information.